 - Upper neck issues (commonly associated with neck and shoulder tension)

 These are the most common benign causes of headaches behind the eyes.
-There are more serious conditions that could be causing these symptoms as well, but these are more rare and must be diagnosed by a medical provider once the more common and conservative factors have been considered and ruled out.
+There are more serious conditions that could be causing these symptoms as well, but these are rarer and must be diagnosed by a medical provider once the more common and conservative factors have been considered and ruled out.

-Arriving at lasting relief for headache behind the eyes depends on an accurate diagnosis as to the cause of your condition.
+Arriving at lasting relief for headaches behind the eyes depends on an accurate diagnosis as to the cause of your condition.
 A mismanaged or misdiagnosed cause of your problem will lead to delayed or inappropriate care.

 Since many headaches behind the eyes are caused by or related to issues with the neck, consulting with a qualified Upper Cervical Chiropractic Doctor is a reasonable first step.
 These doctors are trained to detect any issues with the cervical spine that may be causing headaches behind the eyes.
 If they determine that you do have neck problems, a targeted plan of action will be developed to help you find lasting relief.
 If it is determined that your problem is not related to the cervical spine, then an appropriate referral to a provider who can help will take place.

 The Blair Upper Cervical technique is at the forefront of this unique approach to chiropractic.
-To find a qualified Blair Upper Cervical doctor near you search our directory or simply request a consultation to get in touch with the doctor in your area.
+To find a qualified Blair Upper Cervical Doctor near you, search our directory or simply request a consultation to get in touch with the doctor in your area.

 Many adults who experience headaches behind the eyes have a history of whiplash or neck injury.
 This may be a motor vehicle collision, an old sports injury or concussion, or a slip or fall that jarred the spine.
-All of these traumas are able to produce a displacement in the alignment of the upper neck which has several side effects including:
+All of these traumas are able to produce a displacement in the alignment of the upper neck, which has several side effects, including: